Our Favorite Chinatown Eats in Honolulu!

 But really.
 It is HARD to work in an area with so much good food.
 I still have not explored every eatery in the downtown/Chinatown area of Honolulu and I still have a list to check out!
 Some people say they don't want to share their favorite spots because they'll become crowded.
 I love sharing because I don't want them to stay secret.
 I share because I want them to be around forever and the only way that can happen is by sending them more business!

 I've compiled a list of my favorite spots in downtown/Chinatown to share with you!
 They're not in any particular order.
 First I thought, I'll post my top three.
 But that's really hard.
-Then top five...also tough.
+Then top five - also tough.
 So I just posted every place I wanted to until I got writers block, which came out to 9!
 Also, believe it or not, all these food photos were already hanging out in my phone!
 It's quite a long list, but I promise your mouth will be watering by the end and you'll leave with something new and delicious to try.
 Here are some of my favorite Chinatown eats!

 Another coffee shop!
 I found this spot when looking for breakfast meeting spots away from the crowds at Starbucks.
 It is insane at Starbucks in the morning in downtown Honolulu!
 Besides, I like supporting the little guy.
 When I first went, I realized that they had Paleo cookies which was perfect for the diet I was on at the time and got hooked.
-They also have other items on the menu such as the lox bagel which is my typical go-to when I'm not on a low carb diet (most of the time)!
+They also have other items on the menu such as the lox bagel, which is my typical go-to when I'm not on a low carb diet (most of the time)!
 The coolest part is they are able to personalize your coffee with coffee art!
 The friendly staff will help you upload a photo and it'll print out on your coffee!
 Our logo is printed on the photo above but you can print WAY more detail than that!
-Just check out their yelp to see other coffee art and add them to your list of favorite Chinatown eats!
+Check out their Yelp to see other coffee art and add them to your list of favorite Chinatown eats!

 Ahi & Vegetable is exactly what the name says.
-You can order fresh fish over regular, brown, sushi rice OR over a salad if you're opting for something with fewer carbs.
+You can order fresh fish over regular, brown, sushi rice or over a salad if you're opting for something with fewer carbs.
 My reason for loving Ahi & Vegetable is probably not the typical.
-I'm addicted to Natto and have to satisfy a weekly (sometimes twice weekly) craving.
+I'm addicted to natto and have to satisfy a weekly (sometimes twice weekly) craving.
 I don't think I've ever been there when another customer also ordered this.
 Most are there for the spicy tuna bowls, sushi or fresh ahi combos which I've had and are fresh and delicious.
-There is just no other place that I know of that I can just get a bowl of Natto over some good sushi rice in downtown.
+There is just no other place that I know of that I can just get a bowl of natto over some good sushi rice in downtown.
 If you're like me and LOVE natto, consider adding Ahi & Vegetable to your list of Favorite Chinatown Eats!

 It's rare that I get to leave the shop during a lunch hour, so sometimes I head out for dinner.
-Rangoon specialized in Burmese food and you may have been to their first location, Dagon, near Puck's Alley.
+Rangoon specializes in Burmese food and you may have been to their first location, Dagon, near Puck's Alley.
 The menu has all the favorites from Dagon with some new dishes at Rangoon!
 It's also BYOB and I've always got a bottle of wine hanging around the shop.
 It's one of those few restaurants where you can try something new each time and not be disappointed.
 I usually start with the Rangoon Tea Leaf Salad and have to fit the Fisherman's Stew or Lamb Kebat.
 Pictured above is their Whole Fish Wrapped in Banana Leaves.
 I've noticed they sometimes sell out but another lighter item to try!
 My tip: go with a bigger group so you can try more on the menu!
 Soon enough, you'll probably consider Rangoon one of your favorite Chinatown eats!

 Everyone knows the pizza is amazing here.
 My shop is across the street and I smell the pizza EVERY SINGLE DAY.
-Literally, stop..close your eyes...and just imagine all that fresh pizza smell filling up your nostrils.
+Literally, stop, close your eyes, and just imagine all that fresh pizza smell filling up your nostrils.
 My usual order is half Giacamo and half Margherita with garlic.
 I also have to add on Jalapeño Poppers!
 While the pizza is amazing, the Jalapeño poppers are always a must for me.
 I recommend considering saving a spot for J.Dolan's on your list of favorite Chinatown eats!